AdobeDocs/stock-api-docs/src/pages/index.md

 See the [Affiliates FAQ](faq/stock-api-business-faq.md#affiliates-faq) for more information.

 Note that you will still need to join the [Stock API Prerelease program](https://www.adobeprerelease.com) as well as join the Adobe Affiliate program.

+## Next steps

+Once you have been accepted into the program or to access Stock API documentation, go to [Getting Started](./getting-started/01-getting-started.md).